 University of Maine Alternative Loan Code of Conduct

 The University of Maine abides by the NASFAA Code of Conduct and Statement of Ethical Principles.
 Our list of alternative loan lenders has been researched carefully and compiled based on interest rates, origination fees, Satisfactory Academic Progress requirements, payment of prior balance options, repayment terms and options, enrollment options, as well as other factors.
-The information that is provided in this list will be updated for the 2012-2013 academic year and then reviewed every two years to give the best possible alternative loan options to our students.
+The information that is provided will be reviewed and then updated every two years to give the best possible alternative loan options to our students.
 There is no obligation for students to use the lenders listed and may apply for an alternative loan with any lender they choose.
 The list is available as a tool for students to start their search and a way to compare different alternative loan options.
 Please contact our office with any questions about your alternative loan options.